 - Applying for a car loan and securing pre-approval before you go to the dealership

 - Compare online loan rates to the dealer offer

-- Knowing what the dealer paid for the car
+- Know what the dealer paid for the car before you start negotiating

 - Offer a fair profit over dealer cost